 - Personify allows you to apply for prequalification and may complete a soft credit inquiry, which doesn’t affect your credit scores.
 If you’re prequalified, you’ll be able to see the estimated loan rate and terms you might be approved for.

-- Loan terms vary by state and range from six to 48 months.
+- Loan terms vary by state and range from nine to 48 months.

 - If you decide to pay off your loan ahead of schedule — which will reduce the amount of interest you pay — there’s no prepayment penalty.

 - Personify reports your payments to credit bureaus.
 So making on-time payments can help boost your credit scores.

 - Personify Financial only offers loans in certain states.